Science-Abundance/docs/README.md

 vigil verify
 ```

-Re-run anywhere.
-Verify anytime.
-**Vigil × Cofactor** makes computation as verifiable as commits —
-a *GitHub for scientific truth* and a *Hugging Face for reproducible models.*
+Every command leaves behind a cryptographically verifiable record —
+a **receipt** for science.

+---

+### Vigil × Cofactor

+**The GitHub of Computational Proof.**
+As Hugging Face became the registry for models,
+and Next.js unified the web,
+**Vigil and Cofactor make reproducible science the default.**

+> *Science, finally, with a receipt.*